RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![prometheus]({% image_path prometheus-quarkus-configmap-detail.png %})

-Config maps hold key-value pairs and in the above command an `prometheus-config` config map is created with `prometheus.yml` as the key and the above content as the value.
+Config maps hold key-value pairs and in the above command an _prometheus-config_ config map is created with _prometheus.yml_ as the key and the above content as the value.
 Whenever a config map is injected into a container, it would appear as a file with the same name as the key, at specified path on the filesystem.

-You can see the content of the config map in the [OpenShift web console]({{ CONSOLE_URL}}) or by using `oc describe cm prometheus-config -n userXX-monitoring` command via CodeReady Workspaces `Terminal`.
+You can see the content of the config map in the [OpenShift web console]({{ CONSOLE_URL}}) or by using _oc describe cm prometheus-config -n userXX-monitoring_ command via CodeReady Workspaces Terminal.

-Modify the `Prometheus deployment config` so that it injects the `prometheus.yml` configuration you just created as a config map into the Prometheus container.
-Go to `Workloads > Deployment Configs` in `userXX-monitoring` project page and click on `prometheus` deployment:
+Modify the _Prometheus deployment config_ so that it injects the _prometheus.yml_ configuration you just created as a config map into the Prometheus container.
+Go to _Workloads > Deployment Configs_ in _userXX-monitoring_ project page and click on **prometheus** deployment:

 ![prometheus]({% image_path prometheus-dc.png %})

-Move to `YAML` tab menu and add the `prometheus-config` in `spec.volumes` and `spec.containers.volumeMounts` sections.
+Move to **YAML** tab menu and add the _prometheus-config_ in _spec.volumes_ and _spec.containers.volumeMounts_ sections.

- * `spec.volumes` section:
+ * **spec.volumes** section:

  ~~~yaml
  volumes: